aljoxo/Arisen/Documentation/Graphics Documentation.md

 ## NPC Replacers

-### Apotheosis uses a lot of NPC replacers (about 65 different ones), due to this it's very difficult to easily list them all out.
+### Arisen uses a lot of NPC replacers (about 65 different ones), due to this it's very difficult to easily list them all out.
 They can be seen in the load order library by viewing disabled mods under the "EasyNPC" Separator.
 Here are some notable mod authors:

  - [rxkx22's Bijin Series](https://www.nexusmods.com/skyrimspecialedition/users/2650523?tab=user+files)
  - [Pandorable](https://www.nexusmods.com/skyrimspecialedition/users/41216925?tab=user+files)